VedatDurmaz/PolymerAssembler/README.md

 The list L of unsatisfied binding sites may be worked off randomly or following the first in-first out principle resulting in highly spheric/symmetric polymers.

-Further technical details are available in the following article that should also be used as a reference:

-Vedat Durmaz. *Markov model-based polymer assembly from force field-parameterized building blocks*.
-Journal of Computer-Aided Molecular Design, 29:225-232, 2015.